Consensys/UniversalToken/README.md

 }
 ```

+## _msgSender() instead of msg.sender

+The `TokenExtension` contract will be executed in a proxy context when it's attached to a deployed token.
+This means that the value of `msg.sender` may be different depending on how the Extension is invoked (meta-transaction, token proxy forwarding, EOA, etc..).

+Therefore, the use of `msg.sender` is considered unsafe as the value may not be correct for the current executing context.

+ℹ️ **You must always use `_msgSender()` to obtain the proper `msg.sender` for the current context.
+Never use `msg.sender` directly unless you know what you are doing.** ℹ️

 ## Extension Constructor

 Even though extensions are upgradable, they must contain a constructor.
 The constructor of an extension smart contract is used to write immutable metadata about the extension that is used by the token during registration.
 This includes things such as the version, the functions the extension has, what interfaces it supports, and which token interfaces it supports (multiple token interfaces can be supported).
 Each new version of an extension deployed on-chain must include this constructor, and may choose to change the contents of the constructor between versions.